vRP-framework/vRP/README.md

 -- check if the user has a specific permission vRP.hasPermission(user_id, perm)

+-- check if the user has a specific list of permissions (all of them) vRP.hasPermissions(user_id, perms)

 -- get user group by group type
 -- return group name or an empty string